 SET Undergraduate Scholarships

+The 2022-2023 scholarshiop application will open in spring 2022.
 Please review all the scholarships available before completing your scholarship application to understand which awards you will be eligible for consideration.
-The Office of Student Fellowships and Awards maintains information on nationally competitive scholarships, including industry awards for computing and engineering students, and additional scholarships available to UW Tacoma students.

-Henry T. Schatz Institute of Technology Endowed Scholarship (New UWT students)
+Henry T. Schatz School of Engineering & Technology Endowed Scholarship (New SET majors)

 The intent of this award is to provide high-achieving undergraduate students with more time to devote to the rigors of analytical and logical studies and thus develop their "creativity and critical thinking" ability.
-The scholarship is awarded to new students beginning their studies in the School of Engineering & Technology at the University of Washington Tacoma.
+The scholarship is awarded to incoming majors in the School of Engineering & Technology at the University of Washington Tacoma.
 Selection is based on academic merit and demonstrated financial need, as determined by the Office of Student Financial Aid.
 The award is for one academic year.

 Simpson Investment Company Endowed Scholarship (New UWT students)